top of page

 Screech Owl at Pool

 Thanks to generous community support, we have built new enclosures for our non-releasable mammals and birds of prey.
 These enclosures were intended to be homes for the animals and not displays, but they come out regularly to meet visitors on-site and at traveling programs.
-Our reptiles, invertebrates and mammals are also housed on site.
+Our reptiles, invertebrates and amphibians are also housed on site.

 If you would like to donate to the growth of the Pool Nature Center or to the Vermont Museum of Natural History's larger mission, please do so